 We looked for the planets that might be orbiting the pulsar and found a big one.
-There was a chain of moons evenly spaced all around it.
-The planet was blue and the moons were either gold or emerald alternatively.
+There was a chain of moons evenly spaced around it.
+The planet was blue, and the moons were either gold or emerald alternatively.

 “It looks like a jewel and that formation is certainly not natural.”
 I said.

 “The people that built this system are or were a species of artists.
-You can’t create such marvel without being gifted of a beautiful mind.
+You can’t create such a marvel without being gifted with a beautiful mind.
 I am anxious to meet with them.”
 Said Madeleine excitedly.

-We augmented our far sight and the planet looked suddenly very close.
+We augmented our far sight, and the planet was suddenly very close.
 We could see beautiful cities with exquisite and unusual architecture.
-We zoomed some more to see the people expecting angels of some kind but to our great surprise, we saw only dogs; all kind of dogs and a few robots.
+We zoomed some more to see the people expecting angels of some kind but to our great surprise, there were only dogs; all kind of dogs and a few robots.

 “Let’s jump to that street.”

 I took Madeleine’s hand; we jumped and hovered a few inches over the street.
 We settled down and looked around.